bens4lsu/theskinny-publish/Content/blog2/pitches.md

 Lucky Hank is very similar to an idea I had about a Mad Men style drama set in the English Department of a huge state university.
 My version would have had a lot more political maneuvering and back-stabbing, and I dare say it would have been funnier.
 (Topic for another day:  the embarrassingly shitty state of academic buildings at LSU.)

-My most flushed out idea is for <i>Neighborhood Pool</i>, an Office-style mockumentary taking place at a neighborhood pool.
-My ideas are exaggerated stories based on real people and events from the Tara pool in Baton Rouge, and the fact that the pool is named after a slave-owning estate from <i>Gone With the Wind</i> is just the tip of the iceberg, comedy-wise.
+My most flushed out idea is for *Neighborhood Pool*, an Office-style mockumentary taking place at a neighborhood pool.
+My ideas are exaggerated stories based on real people and events from the Tara pool in Baton Rouge, and the fact that the pool is named after a slave-owning estate from *Gone With the Wind* is just the tip of the iceberg, comedy-wise.

 <a class="lightview alignright" href="/img/tarapool1.jpg" data-lightview-caption="Tara pool pics from 2015" data-lightview-group="group1" style="width:350px;"><img src="/img/tarapool1.jpg" alt="/img/tarapool1.jpg"><br><span class="caption">Tara pool pics from 2015</span></a>